 |7/2||Steven Gerrard is 7/2 to score anytime against Spurs with William Hill|

-"It's about tempo and the speed of the game, and the way he plays, passes and the tempo of his game is superb."
+"It's about tempo and the speed of the game and the way he plays and passes and the tempo of his game is superb."

-The 39-year-old also hinted that he may try to sign Chelsea striker Daniel Sturridge, stating that he hopes to bring a few players in, and that there is always uncertainty whenever new managers come into clubs.
+The 39-year-old also hinted that he may try to sign Chelsea striker Daniel Sturridge, stating that he hopes to bring a few players in but that there is always uncertainty whenever new managers join sides, such as Rafael Benitez's arrival at Stamford Bridge.

 "You never know when new managers go into clubs, but we will see what happens over the course of the market for us," Rodgers added.